Related Presentations

 These results show that the RooFit AD backend is the prime choice for combined binned likelihoods with many parameters, yielding minimization times one order of magnitude below RooFits other backends and improving the fit convergence rate.

-Fast and Automatic Floating Point Error Analysis With CHEF-FP, IPDPS 2023, Baidyanath Kundu, 18 May 2023, Link to Slides
+Fast And Automatic Floating Point Error Analysis With CHEF-FP, IPDPS 2023, Baidyanath Kundu, 18 May 2023, Link to Slides

 As we reach the limit of Moore’s Law, researchers are exploring different paradigms to achieve unprecedented performance.
 Approximate Computing (AC), which relies on the ability of applications to tolerate some error in the results to trade-off accuracy for performance, has shown significant promise.
 Despite the success of AC in domains such as Machine Learning, its acceptance in High-Performance Computing (HPC) is limited due to its stringent requirement of accuracy.
 We need tools and techniques to identify regions of the code that are amenable to approximations and their impact on the application output quality so as to guide developers to employ selective approximation.
 To this end, we propose CHEF-FP, a flexible, scalable, and easy-to-use source-code transformation tool based on Automatic Differentiation (AD) for analysing approximation errors in HPC applications.